lcerdeira/GBooks/README.md

   ## Description

- This is an application use React.js to create an interactive and dynamic employee directory.
-The page allows users to sort employees by first name, last name or the state of their branch.
-The application UI is built to be modular to allow reuse of components.
+This application allow to search and organize books for future purchase/reading.
+It is built using react.js and the google books API.
+The application is built to be modular to allow reuse of components.

   ## Installation
 To local installation, clone this GitHub repository and then: